 In addition to these clinical studies, microbiological safety studies have been conducted to examine the effects of Colgate Total on oral ecology.
 Five studies were conducted, ranging in length from 6 to 12 months, in which the use of Colgate Total was compared to regular fluoride dentifrice.
 No differences in the presence or proportion of bacterial species were observed; no overgrowth of opportunistic bacteria, periodontal pathogens, or cariogenic flora was noted; and no bacterial resistance to triclosan was seen in these five studies.39-43

-To read or print the whole article, please download the PDF using the link provided.
+To read or print the whole article, please download the PDF.